sunxiaotianmg/Mapster/EF-6-&-EF-Core.md

 In EF, objects are tracked, when you copy data from dto to entity containing navigation properties, this plugin will help finding entity object in navigation properties automatically.

+#### Mapster.EFCore & EFCore compatiability
+- use Mapster.EFCore version 5.x for EFCore 5.x
+- use Mapster.EFCore version 3.x for EFCore 3.x
+- use Mapster.EFCore version 1.x for EFCore 2.x

 #### Usage

 Use `EntityFromContext` method to define data context.